WMatthewARC/Module-12-Challenge/README.md

 In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

-### The Setup: Juyper Notebook, imporats and drivers
+### The Setup: Jupyter Notebook, imports and drivers

 ### Scraping: NASA Mars News